pictograms.info

 On basis of these results the AG 133.06 Working Group Pictogram Design created several test designs.
 Two of them - marked with 1) and 2) in the table above - then were examined applying a Comprehension Test conducted in Austria (Brugger, 1979).
 Both variants exceeded minimum requirements defined by ISO, but with 82 % correct responses variant 1) seemed to be a slightly better solution.
 After a further redesign this concept finally was used as ISO guideline example.

-In the Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensable with a comprehension score of 89.7 (Eco-Mo Foundation, 2001).
+In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensible with a comprehension score of 89.7 (Eco-Mo Foundation, 2001).
 The positive results for this variant, which corresponds to ISO Public Information Symbol PI PF 021 concerning the verbal description of the image content, confirm the work of ISO/TC 145/SC 1.

 Recommendation